Azure/azure-sphere-hardware-designs/README.md

 # Azure Sphere Hardware Designs

 This repository houses Microsoft-created hardware designs for the Azure Sphere product.
+See https://docs.microsoft.com/en-us/azure-sphere/hardware/hardware-manufacturing-overview for more information.

 # Project List